Chicken Parmesan Sliders

 Say hello to one of our easiest recipes: Chicken Parmesan Sliders.
 Throw a few ingredients into the crockpot (or Instant Pot), and you’ll have a family-favorite dinner for a busy night.
 Bonus: Freezing instructions included!

 “I need more recipes like this in my life,” I told my husband, as he and the kids scarfed down slider after slider.
-When I don’t have to touch raw meat (can I get an amen?), I can just dump a few ingredients in a slow cooker, and a healthy and kid-friendly meal magically appears at dinner time…I’M IN!
+When I can just dump a few ingredients in a slow cooker, and a healthy and kid-friendly meal magically appears at dinner time…I’M IN!

 Look no further for a slow cooker, chicken dump-and-go meal idea.
 The simplicity of this dinner will have you doing victory laps around your house.
 There isn’t any prep before placing the very few ingredients in the slow cooker either.

-- Slider wheat buns or rolls (or homemade Whole Wheat Hamburger Buns)
+- Slider wheat buns or rolls – Or Bread Machine Wheat Rolls.

-- Provolone cheese slices (or mozzarella cheese slices)
+- Provolone cheese slices – Sub: mozzarella cheese slices.

 How Do I Make This Into a Freezer Meal?

-As with so many of our recipes, Chicken Parmesan Sliders freeze well.
-(Find all our Freezer Meal recipes here.)
+As with so many of our hundreds of freezer meal recipes, Chicken Parmesan Sliders freeze well.
 You have some options on how to make this a freezer meal.

 Option 1: Prepare and Freeze Before Cooking